JessicaXue666/JessicaXue666.github.io/index.md

 - Qiaoyun Xue, Daiwei Ruan, Guoxuan Zhang.
 Comparison of different machine learning algorithms for predicting air-conditioning operation modes  (in preparation)

 >**Patents**
-- CN202310936682.6 **An air conditioning control system and its control method (Pending)** Qiaoyun Xue, Daiwei Ruan, Zhaoting Ren et al. A machine learning based controller method to realize automatic entering and exiting functional scenarios, providing users with a more intelligent and comfortable home experience.
+- CN202310936682.6 **An air conditioning control system and its control method (Pending)** Qiaoyun Xue, Daiwei Ruan, Zhaoting Ren et al. A machine learning-based controller method to realize automatic entering and exiting functional scenarios, providing users with a more intelligent and comfortable home experience.
 [PDF](asset/Patents-20230921/CN202310936682.6/H2023HH00316CN+递交稿.pdf)
 - CN202211679156.8 **A positioning system and positioning method for an air conditioning device (Under Examination)** Guoxuan Zhang, Qiaoyun Xue.
 A method to obtain the relative position information of the indoor unit, outdoor unit, and central controller of an on-site air conditioning system by using Bluetooth module RSSI ranging, triangulation positioning, and DBSCAN clustering algorithm.
 [PDF](asset/Patents-20230921/CN202211679156.8/H2022HH00381CN+递交稿.pdf)
 - CN202310962564.2  **A Control Method for a Central Controller and Air Conditioning System (Pending)** Daiwei Ruan, Qiaoyun Xue, Zhaoting Ren et al. The present invention offers a control method for a central controller and a smart air conditioning system, addressing the issue of manual settings and enhancing users' intelligent and convenient experiences.
 [PDF](asset/Patents-20230921/CN202310962564.2/H2023HH00341CN+递交稿.pdf)
 - CN202310623117.4  **An air conditioning smart control system and its control method (Pending)** Guoxuan Zhang, Zhaopeng Sun, Qiaoyun Xue.
-Achieved the human-sensing function by UWB pulse between base station, indoor unit and the terminal.
+Achieved the human-sensing function by UWB pulse between the base station, indoor unit and the terminal.
 [PDF](asset/Patents-20230921/CN202310623117.4/H2023HH00174CN+递交稿.pdf)
 - CN202310960242.4  **A Control Method for Cloud Server and Air Conditioning System (Pending)** Daiwei Ruan, Tiejun Sun, Zhaoting Ren, Qingming Liu, Dongyao Li, Qiaoyun Xue.
 This invention discloses a control method for cloud servers and air conditioning systems addressing the issue of low accuracy in predicting user settings using the RNN model.
 [PDF](asset/Patents-20230921/CN202310960242.4/H2023HH00343CN+递交稿.pdf)
 - CN202311147412.3  **An air conditioning device（Pending）** Daiwei Ruan, Tiejun Sun, Zhaoting Ren, Dongyao Li, Qiaoyun Xue, Qingming Liu.
 The invention relates to the field of machine learning technology and intelligent air conditioning control technology, in particular to a method for predicting the indoor ambient temperature by using Transformer model.
 [PDF](asset/Patents-20230921/CN202311147412.3/H2023HH00367CN-递交稿.pdf)
 - CN202311064201.3 **The invention relates to an air conditioning control system and a control method (Pending)** Daiwei Ruan, Ruizhen Xu, Qiaoyun Xue, et al. The algorithm is based on the Internet of Things technology and cloud platform big data technology to collect user usage habits data and indoor and outdoor environmental parameters, using machine learning models to achieve user-set temperature, wind speed, mode prediction and automatic adjustment of air conditioning.
 [PDF](asset/Patents-20230921/CN202311064201.3/H2023HH00317CN+递交稿.pdf)